patrickleweryharris/coffee/README.md

 ```
 $ npm run server
 ```
-Request can now be sent to `localhost:3001/api`
+Requests can now be sent to `localhost:8080/api`

 To run just the client, do: